arun-kumar-c-s/face-segmentation-streamlit/README.md

  A Streamlit web application that performs semantic segmentation of facial images using the SegFormer model.
 It allows users to upload an image, detects faces in the image, and performs pixel-wise segmentation to isolate the facial regions from the background.

 ## Features
-- User-friendly web interface built with Streamlit
 - Face detection using OpenCV's Haar Cascade classifier
 - Semantic segmentation using the pre-trained SegFormer model
 - Supports uploading images in JPG, JPEG, and PNG formats
 - Displays the original image, detected faces, and segmented image
-- Option to override the number of faces limit for processing multiple faces
+- Option to override the number of faces limit
 - Download the segmented image as a PNG file with transparent background